 Are your plants feeling a bit cramped in their current pots?
-It might be time to give them a little more room to grow by repotting them.
+It might be time to give them a little more room to grow with a repotting.
 Not only will it provide them with more space, but fresh soil can also give your plants a much-needed boost in nutrients.
-Here’s everything you’ll need for a successful repotting!

 - New pot (1-2 inches larger in diameter than the current pot)

 - Indoor potting mix

 Clip a Garden Party Bagnet to your belt loop to keep your shovel at-hand while your out and about gardening!

 - Choose the right pot: Select a pot that is 1-2 inches larger in diameter than the current pot, with adequate drainage holes to prevent water build-up.

 - Prepare the soil: The ideal type of soil varies for each plant, but a good general ratio to stick with is 3 parts of the indoor potting mixture, to one part perlite, and one part orchid bark.